vodun/SeismicPro/README.md

 ---

-`SeismicPro` is a framework for accelerating processing of pre-stack seismic data with deep learning models.
+`SeismicPro` is a framework for acceleration of pre-stack seismic data processing with deep learning models.

 Main features:
 * Load pre-stack data in `SEG-Y` format at any exploration stage in a highly efficient manner
 * Utilize stacking velocities, times of first breaks, and other types of auxiliary data from multiple geological frameworks
 * Transform seismic data by both general and complex task-specific methods in a massively parallel way
-* Combine processing functions into concise and readable pipelines
+* Combine processing routines into concise and readable pipelines
-* Define a wide range of neural network architectures from vanilla `UNet` to sophisticated `EfficientNet`s with simple and intuitive configurations in just a few lines of code
+* Solve applied tasks with a wide range of neural network architectures from a vanilla `UNet` to sophisticated `EfficientNet`s defined in just a few lines of code
+* Evaluate the obtained results using interactive quality maps

 ## Installation